-The other day I had an interesting discussion with a friend about the unbelievable response to the launch of the Golden Globe Race.
-I was trying to quantify what had happened, or should I say what is happening…suddenly I realised for the first time I had tried to summarise it.
-I had always believed there would be interest in the race, but will leave the theory behind that for another day, because for whatever reason the reality is stunning.
+The other day, I had an interesting discussion with a friend about the unbelievable response to the launch of the Golden Globe Race.
+I was trying to quantify what had happened, or should I say what is happening.
+Suddenly, I realised for the first time I had tried to summarise it.
+I had always believed there would be interest in the race, but will leave the theory behind that for another day, because for whatever reason, the reality is stunning.
 It is a continuous line growing every day like I never imagined.
-Now I know sailors are craving simplicity and real challenge in adventure sailing.
+Now I know that sailors are craving simplicity and real challenge in adventure sailing.

-What makes all this so increasable is the contrast of sailors and their reasons for wanting to do this and the different objectives at all levels within the race.
-There is no one solid trend in anything.
+What makes all this so incredible is the contrast of sailors and their reasons for wanting to do this and the different objectives at all levels within the race.
+There is no ‘one solid trend’ in anything.
 The diversity is across the board.
 The Italians have the biggest contingent, but we are now represented in 14 different countries.
 Australia, Brazil, Britain, Canada, France, Germany, India, Italy, New Zealand, Norway, South Africa, Spain, Sweden and the USA.
 That in itself has not been lost on potential sponsors for the event, another exciting prospect.

-It is mostly men who are up for it, with only five women in for the challenge, even line honours, in the process also in the running to collect the “First lady” trophy, recognising Australian Kay Cottee’s achievement as the first woman ever to sail solo non-stop and unassisted around the Globe in 1988.
+It is mostly men who are up for it, with only five women in for the challenge.
+Also in the running to collect the ‘First Lady Trophy’, recognising Australian Kay Cottee’s achievement as the first woman ever to sail solo non-stop and unassisted around the Globe in 1988.

-Experience varies from the most serious international competitors in the solo racing arena, to one of the fastest ever men to circumnavigate the globe on a fully crewed Multihull.
-We have crack Class Mini sailors , multiple Vendee globe racers, sailors who have sailed 100,000 miles mostly solo, but never been in a race before ever! and yet another who has 300,000 miles on the water.
-At the other end we have cruisers, club racers and some with just a few hundred miles!
+Experience varies from the most serious international competitors in the solo racing arena, to one of the fastest ever men to circumnavigate the globe on a fully crewed multihull.
+We have crack Class Mini sailors, multiple Vendee globe racers, sailors who have sailed 100,000 miles mostly solo, but never been in a race before!
+And yet another who has 300,000 miles on the water.
+At the other end, we have cruisers, club racers and some with just a few hundred miles!

-A rally for old blokes , Ok I will say it “like me”! it is NOT.
+A rally for old blokes?
+It is NOT.
 The average age is in the middle.
-We start at 16 and go all the way to the other side of 70, with a big group in their late 20’s to mid 30’s.
-Then it shoots to the 50’s.
+We start at 16 and go all the way to the other side of 70, with a big group in their late 20s to mid 30s.
+Then it shoots to the 50s.
 The big question will be the yacht they choose.
 They are all thinking about this.
 Many have already decided.
 The personal reason for sailing will lead the final decision.
-I don’t want to give the game away, but I can say that at least three Tradwind 35’s will line up, which is fun for me.
+I don’t want to give the game away, but I can say that at least three Tradewind 35s will line up, which is fun for me.

-I smile when I hear the story from some who can’t do the race while inside they ponder?
-Some must have their sat phone..others fear they may die without AIS..and a few could not go without their IPod, scoffing at Cassettes, while others could not get their partners onside!
-I do not have kids but the only reason I could feel for were some in love with theirs!
+I smile when I hear the story from some who can’t do the race while inside they ponder.
+Some must have their sat phone, others fear they may die without AIS, and a few could not go without their iPod, scoffing at cassettes.
+While others could not get their partners onside!
+I do not have kids, but the only reason I could feel for were some in love with theirs!
 I can understand that is the way of the world.
-The thing that really impressed me is when a sailor loves his beautiful boat that will not meet the Golden Globe Race rule, so they are buying new ones, or are totally restructuring their lives as they have to , while others new the instant they heard of the race it was for them.
+The thing that really impressed me is when a sailor loves his beautiful boat that will not meet the Golden Globe Race rule, so they are buying new ones, or are totally restructuring their lives as they have to, while others knew the instant they heard of the race that it was for them.